 To prepare your Dashboard, navigate to Management and go to Utilities.
 Using the Utility Option dropdown, select the Prepare Dashboard option.
 Click Process, then head over to Superset.

 In the Dashboard of the Workbench, select the Business Dashboard icon to go to Superset, to view more comprehensive results of your deployment.

 Access the Superset Dashboard to view further illustrations of your recommender in production.

 The superset dashboards allow you to view and analyze the results of the whole experimentation process out of production.
 You can look at results either before production, during production and post-production.
 Superset allows you to view all the details of your experiments in the same place.

-It will have automatically selected an experiment to show you.
+It will have automatically selected a recommender to show you.
 Use the panel on the left to then select the experiment you wish to view.
 Once you have chosen your preferred experiment, click Apply Filters to load it.

-There are a series of dash windows you can view various experiment details such as Average Take Up, Interaction Count, and No. of Customers Influenced by Other Experiments.
+There are a series of dash windows you can view various experiment details such as Average Take Up, Interaction Count, and No. of Customers Influenced by Other recommenders.

-In this Dashboard, you can set a series of filters, such as time of day or other contextual variables you may have configured into your experiment.
+In this Dashboard, you can set a series of filters, such as time of day or other contextual variables you may have configured into your dynamic recommender.

-Once you have viewed your Experiment Details dashboard, you can go back to your Dashboards list and find Experiments Overview.
+Once you have viewed your Details dashboard, you can go back to your Dashboards list and find Overview.

 Congratulations!
 You now know how to set up a Dynamic Recommender #